wizzdi/flexicore-boot-integration-demo/README.md

 # Branch 2.0.0

-we now need to checkout the Spring app to version 2.00 so it will include the required FlexiCore dependencies.
+We will now show how plugins and entities jar can be added to pre-designated or configured folder to an existing Spring Boot app.

-## FlexiCore boot modules added, no plugins yet..
+For this we need to add to the Spring Boot Application the required FlexiCore dependencies, this is done once.
+Then the life cycle of a system will be 100% in plugins.

-Our intention is to see how the Spring Boot app looks like with FlexiCore support but with no plugins in designated folders.
+Checkout the Spring app to version 2.00 so it will include the required FlexiCore dependencies.

-**Note that we do not add any dependencies on Person service or model**
+## FlexiCore boot modules added

 We need to use the 2.0.0 branch to add FlexiCore capabilities